MilesTeg97/D2R-DS1info2Unity/README.md

 ### Copyrights

-This tool uses a modified version of Paul Siramys Win_DS1Edit http://paul.siramy.free.fr/_divers/ds1/dl_ds1edit.html
+This tool uses a modified version of Paul Siramys Win_DS1Edit http://paul.siramy.free.fr/_divers/ds1/dl_ds1edit.html using the library Allegro v 4.4.2 see https://github.com/liballeg/allegro5/releases

 Diablo II and Diablo II: Resurrected are copyrighted by Blizzard Entertainment, Inc. All rights reserved.
 Diablo II, Diablo II: Resurrected and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
 All trademarks referenced here are the properties of their respective owners.